openforis/sepal-doc/docs/source/team/contribute.rst

     git clone https://github.com/<your account>/sepal-doc.git

-Once the code is installed on your computer, install the packages that are required to build the doc by running the following command:
+Once the code is installed on your computer, install the packages that are required to build the documentation by running the following command:

 .. code-block:: console